Recognizing secondary sources

 - More detailed information about the use of this complex database.

 ISISCB Bibliographic Resources in the History of Science, Technology and Medicine indexes the Isis Current Bibliography.
 Search results extend back to 1970.
 It also offers a browse of the Isis Cumulative Bibliographies (1913-1975).
 Search ISISCB Explore

-PubMed (1947- ) is the National Library of Medicine's index to biomedical journal articles.
+PubMed (Harvard Login for full text access) (1947- ) is the National Library of Medicine's index to biomedical journal articles.

 - To limit to historical sources, attach the phrase (in"") "historical article" to your search.
 Example: "Psychology, clinical" and "historical article".

 - Be sure to look for MeSH (Medical Subject Headings) on pertinent records by scrolling down past the abstracts.
 (Not all records in PubMed have MeSH terms.)
 Subject headings can help you get to more relevant records and/or can be helpful keyword suggestions.